Malvern High School (Ohio): 2008

 The Hornets had a perfect season going 20-0 in the regular season winning its first IVC Championship in Boys Basketball.
 They finished their season 25-1 after losing to Bedford Chanel in the Regional final.
 The Hornets were led by the outstanding play of their top 3 scorers Trevor Halter, Zak Kapron, and Tyler Tucci.
 Each of them scored over 1000 points in their careers at Malvern with Tyler Tucci eventually becoming the Hornets all-time leading scorer with over 1500 points.

 2012

 Boys: For the third year straight the Hornets were defeated by Zanesville Rosecrans in the Division IV boys basketball district tournament semifinals at Meadowbrook High.
 With the loss the Hornets end their season with a 19-4 record.

-2016

-Boys: The Last Regular season played in the Hornet Gym at the historic Malvern High School located on 401 W. Main St. was capped off with a district title and a trip to the regional semis in Canton.
-The team was led by two Seniors; Ansley Williams and Brevin Thomas, Junior Jaret Majestic (First Team All-Ohio), and two sophomores; Drew Hutchinson and Mark Mayle (All-Ohio Honorable Mention).
-They Hornets captured the district championship in a 62-58 victory over Tuscarawas Central Catholic, who made a run to state the year before.
-Jaret Majestic led the way with 38 points.
-The boys would then go on to lose to the soon to be state champion Cornerstone Christian in a 62-57 nailbiter.
-Other notable achievements: Jaret Majestic scored his 1000th point on a 35 point performance in a game vs Sandy Valley on January 29, 2016.

-2017

-Boys: The Hornets posted a record of 18-9 and won their 6th district title in school history.
-Most notably, they defeated the IVC champions Strasburg in the district final 53-41 on March 10, 2017 at New Philadelphia High School after dropping two regular season games to them.
-They went on to lose in the regional semifinals to Falcons Lutheran East 69-64 in overtime.
-Mark Mayle was high scorer for the night with 29 points.
-The Falcons would go on to win the Division 4 State Championship.
-The Hornets were led by Senior Jaret Majestic (honorable mention All-Ohio) who currently plays for the Malone Pioneers, Junior Mark Mayle (3rd team All-Ohio) who currently plays for UMass-Lowell, Junior Drew Hutchison, Junior Jake Moser, and Junior Brandon Patterson.